 Easy enchilada casserole is a simple recipe that your whole family will enjoy.
-Enchilada casserole is quick to assemble, perfect for when you need dinner on the table in a hurry.
+Enchilada casserole with ground beef is quick to assemble, making it perfect for when you need dinner on the table in a hurry.

 The first time I drove up to Fort Wayne for an official date with Andy, he cooked for me.
 He cooked this tasty enchilada casserole for me.
 He did a great job of cooking but I was most impressed with the fact that he took the time to cook for me.
 It was one of the many things that I liked about Andy.
 Obviously I found many more since I married the man!

 Since we’ve been married, I’ve learned to make this family favorite recipe of his.
 It really is an easy recipe – that reheats wonderfully.
 Often, we’ll eat enchilada casserole for dinner and take the leftovers to school for lunch the rest of the week.

 When our kids were born and started eating table food, this surprised me by becoming one of their favorite recipes early on.
 I think the covering of cheese on top is very enticing whether you are young or old!
 I hope you enjoy this easy and delicious recipe as much as we do!

 This post may contain affiliate links.
 You can read more in my disclosure policy.

 1 pound hamburger

 12 ounces shredded Colby cheese

 1 bag (10 ounces) tortilla chips

 Brown hamburger and onion in a large skillet.
 Drain grease off the meat.
 Add enchilada sauce and refried beans.
 Simmer for 5 minutes.
 Meanwhile, crush tortilla chips and grate cheese.